aces/Loris/modules/media/README.md

 associated with a specific candidate timepoint in Loris.
 Any kind of data associated with a candidate timepoint can be uploaded through this module:
-PDFs, videos, recordings, scripts, log files, etc. Files can optionally be associated to a specific instrument form within a given candidate timepoint.
+PDFs, videos, recordings, scripts, log files, etc. Files can optionally be associated with a specific instrument from within a given candidate timepoint.

 ## Intended Users